Kavan (film): Plot

 Thilak is a news anchor who works for Zen One TV, which is run by Kalyan, a corrupt and unethical media baron who uses blatant sensationalism to gain TRP and is closely associated with Dheeran Maniarasu, a corrupt and powerful politician.
 Kalyan ensures that his channel does not report anything negatively about Dheeran and receives kickbacks in return.
 Also working for Zen One is Malar, Thilak's ex-girlfriend.
-Though Malar avoids Thilak initially, she soon realizes her feelings for him, and they get back together.
+Though Malar avoids Thilak initially, she soon realises her feelings for him, and they get back together.

 One day, Malar gets the news that her friend Kalpana, who is a social activist, has been assaulted and her boyfriend Abdul Kader has been blamed.
 Thilak, creative head Ashok, and Malar manage to smuggle out Kalpana from the hospital and convince her to tell her story.
 Kalpana had been assaulted by Dheeran's goons in retribution for protesting against Dheeran's pesticide factory, which had ruined a once-prosperous village due to the effluents coming out of the factory, and the blame was put on Abdul instead.
 This confession is telecasted live, and Kalpana gains massive support from the public.
 However, Kalyan telecasts another video that depicts Kalpana as "mentally ill" and had tried to malign Dheeran due to her "mental state".
 Enraged, Thilak attempts to expose Dheeran during a talk show, despite being bound by the Zen One management to ask questions framed by them to Dheeran.
 A brawl eventually ensues between Thilak and Dheeran, and Thilak brutally assaults Ashok, who is responsible for the video which had defamed Kalpana.
 Thilak then confronts Kalyan for his cronyism and lack of journalism ethics and is fired and blacklisted from all major media networks in response.
-Malar, executive producer Jagan, and two other colleagues, Nisha and Aishwarya also walk out with Thilak in a show of solidarity, and they too are blacklisted.
+Malar, executive producer Jagan, and two other colleagues, Nishandhini and Aarthi also walk out with Thilak in a show of solidarity, and they too are blacklisted.